SmogDr/edar_coursebook/docs/03-rprog2.md

 ### Column Binding (_join)

 Data frames can also be merged when row observations are shared, such that you end up merging column variables together from two objects.
 In this case, we would **join** the two data frames using a function like `dplyr::left_join()`.
 To do this, we must specify one or more variables that can uniquely identify row observations that are common between the two data frames.
 Once the rows are "lined up", we can paste the new column variables into a combined data frame.
-This is shown schematically in Figure \@ref(fig:left-join) where the matching rows are specified using the argument `by = var_a` wihtin the join function.
+This is shown schematically in Figure \@ref(fig:left-join) where the matching rows are specified using the argument `by = var_a` within the join function.

 ```r